LucaYan0506/Cs50-Final-Project/README.md

 ## Distinctiveness and Complexity:
-I believe that my web application is sufficiently distinct from the other projects in this course and more complex than those because I used channels to let users edit the same note page at same time and chat with each other.
+I believe that my web application is sufficiently distinct from the other projects in this course because my website is about taking notes and chatroom which is completely different than other projects.
 Also, I used django-encrypted-model-fields to encrypt some sensitive data and make sure that people can't read db.sqlite without permission.
+I also believe that it is more complex than those projects because it has more features than other projects, more lines of code and because of the time I spent (almost 2 month).
 ## What’s contained in each file:
 - [final_project](https://github.com/me50/LucaYan0506/tree/web50/projects/2020/x/capstone/final_project) is the project folder.
 It contains:
   - [asgi.py](https://github.com/me50/LucaYan0506/blob/web50/projects/2020/x/capstone/final_project/asgi.py): here, there is the default setting to have asynchronous web servers and applications.
 It allows the server to communicate with the client asynchronously